 INCI (Pimpinella anisum).
 Anise naturally smells like black licorice.
 It has been used in Chinese and Ayurvedic medicine for many centuries.
-Modern herbalists use anise for a variety of treatments: to treat nagging coughs, as a natural antacid, to treat body odor, and to treat oily skin conditions.
+Modern herbalists use anise for body odor and oily skin.

 Country of Origin: Turkey